Ruddlesden-Popper chalcogenides push the limit of mechanical stiffness and glass-like thermal conductivity in single crystals: Acknowledgement

 In TDTR, we fit for the thermal conductivity of the specimen and thermal boundary conductance between the aluminum transducer and specimen.
 Figure S1(b) shows the TDTR sensitivity calculations for the BaZrS$_{3}$ crystal.
 The sensitivity analysis is performed following the methodology published in prior literature.\cite{koh2009comparison,jiang2016accurate,giri2016heat} As exhibited here, TDTR measurements have low sensitivity to the thermal boundary conductance and high sensitivity to the BaZrS$_{3}$ thermal conductivity.
-TDTR measurements also have high sensitivity to the volumetric heat capacity of the aluminum transducer and BaZrS$_{3}$ crystals.
-The values of these two parameters are adopted from literature\cite{touloukian1970specific} and density functional theory (DFT) calculations, respectively.
-The thermal conductivity and thickness of the aluminum transducer are measured by four-point probe using the Wiedemann–Franz law\cite{park2018direct} and picosecond acoustics,\cite{o2001characterization} respectively. \\
+TDTR measurements also have high sensitivity to the volumetric heat capacity of the aluminum transducer and BaZrS$_{3}$ crystals. \\

 \textbf{{{ S3.
 Steady-state temperature rise during TDTR measurements}}}

 Since the RP phases possess ultralow thermal conductivity, steady-state temperature rise from pulsed laser heating can be a major concern, particularly at low temperatures.
 Therefore, at each temperature, we calculate the steady-state temperature rise for the precise aluminum/sample geometry from the numerical solution to the cylindrical heat equation.\cite{braun2018steady} For each sample, we optimize the laser power to obtain good signal to noise ratio and minimal steady-state temperature rise.
 The maximum steady-state temperature rise observed in our study is 11 K. This degree of steady-state temperature rise is not expected to change the properties of aluminum and samples significantly to cause any error.\cite{sun2020high}\\